TomKauffeld/advent-of-code-2024/AdventOfCode.Day11/README.md

 ## Part 1
 The first way was to just brute force it by following the rules 25 times.
-Then counting the amount of items in the list at the end to find the awnser.
+Then counting the amount of items in the list at the end to find the answer.

 ## Part 2
 For this part I've started using bruteforce.
 However the application was at more than 10GB of memory use